 EXCHANGES: During the course of the year, for maintenance, or for emergency help, potable water is exchanged among the three Ithaca area water systems.
 If you wish to know if this occurred, the time periods, and the water volumes, please call the Cornell Water System.

-UCMR: Required testing by the EPA for the Unregulated Contaminant Monitoring Rule #5 (UCMR5) will be conducted in 2024.
+UCMR: Required testing by the EPA for the Unregulated Contaminant Monitoring Rule #5 (UCMR5) was conducted in 2024 on a quarterly basis.
+Results are provided in Table 4.

 D. General Water Information